Brighter-bits/AdventOfCode2024/ReadME.md

 Urgh, that took far too long.
 Turns out that manually inputting all the codes means that you're likely to input a whole load of stuff wrong and in the wrong order.

 It's done now though.

+# Day 22

+Umm, this problem is just a whole load of calculations, isn't it brute force problem with some memoisation of course?

+Part 1 complete, well that was quick